sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">The default value is an empty string, which allows all email accounts on the device to sync email.
 Otherwise, the string should contain a pipe-separated list of domains that are allowed to sync email on the device.
 For example, "contoso.com|fabrikam.net|woodgrove.gov".

 <a href="" id="applicationdefaults-defaultassociationsconfiguration"></a>**ApplicationDefaults/DefaultAssociationsConfiguration**
 <p style="margin-left: 20px">This policy allows an administrator to set default file type and protocol associations.
 When set, default associations will be applied on sign-in to the PC.
-The association file can be created using the DISM tool (dism /online /export-defaultappassociations:appassoc.xml), and then needs to be  base64 encoded before being added to SyncML.</p>
+The association file can be created using the DISM tool (dism /online /export-defaultappassociations:appassoc.xml), and then needs to be  base64 encoded before being added to SyncML.

-<p style="margin-left: 20px">If policy is enabled and the client machine is Azure Active Directory joined, the associations assigned in SyncML will be processed and default associations will be applied.</p>
+<p style="margin-left: 20px">If policy is enabled and the client machine is Azure Active Directory joined, the associations assigned in SyncML will be processed and default associations will be applied.

-<p style="margin-left: 20px">To create create the SyncML, follow these steps:</p>
+<p style="margin-left: 20px">To create create the SyncML, follow these steps:
 <ol>
 <li>Install a few apps and change your defaults.</li>
 <li>From an elevated prompt, run "dism /online /export-defaultappassociations:appassoc.xml"</li>